 School Residencies

-BFS arts residencies fulfill the BFS mission by bringing traditional and/or participatory dance, song, and/or music to students, staff, and families in PreK-12 schools.
+BFS arts residencies fulfill the BFS mission by bringing traditional and participatory dance, song, & music to students, staff, and families in PreK-12 schools.

 Key Aspects

-- Provide music & movement experiences, including these aspects (ideally):
+- Provide music & movement experiences which also

 - Align with curriculum standards